fedorovic82/Toronto-Neigbourhoods/README.md

-# toronto
+# Toronto
-Segmenting and Clustering Neighborhoods in Toronto
+Segmenting and Clustering Neighbourhoods in Toronto